-Students who submit work as their own, when it is not wholly and completely their own, are guilty of cheating and/or plagiarism and will receive a grade of zero on the entire assignment.
+Students who submit work as their own, when it is not wholly and completely their own (including use of AI unless teacher permitted), are guilty of cheating and/or plagiarism and will receive a grade of zero on the entire assignment.
 Assisting other students in cheating or plagiarism is also considered academic dishonesty, and students who do this will receive a grade of zero on their assignment submission as well.